zackthehuman/guichan-sfml/README.md

 ## Implemented Features ##

-* `SFMLGraphics`: Drawing images, lines, points, and rectangles (outline or filled) ** Clip rectangles and scaling depending on the RenderTarget's view
+* `SFMLGraphics`: Drawing images, lines, points, and rectangles (outline or filled)
+  * Clip rectangles and scaling depending on the RenderTarget's view
 * `SFMLImageLoader`: Load images via SFML's `loadFromFile`
 * `SFMLInput`: Input events (keyboard, mouse, mouse wheel, window focus)

 ## Partially-implemented Features ##

-* Font rendering; alignment is currently not supported
+* `SFMLFont`: Alignment is currently not supported

 ## Example Usage ##

-The following example shows how to create an SFML window and integrate Guichan.
-A few widgets are also created, including one that draws an image and one that uses fonts.
+The following example shows how to create an SFML window and integrate Guichan.A few widgets are also created, including one that draws an image and one that uses fonts.

 ```c++
 #include <guichan/sfml.hpp>